araobp/data-science/README.md

 (Work in progress)

+I used to be a full stack data scientist in the past.

+This project is to relearn the every technology to become a full stack data scientist again.

+- IoT circuit design : Physics, Electronics and CAD
+- IoT device prototyping : Circuit board and C/C++ programming
+- Feature engineering : Fourier Transform and digital signal processing
+- AI and neural network : DNN, CNN, Tensorflow and Keras
+- AI application development : Python and Android(Kotlin)
+- AI deployment : IoT devices and web apps (Node.js/HTML5/CSS/JavaScript)
+- Data Analysis : Jupyter Notebook, numpy, pandas and matplotlib

 ### [Digital Audio Processing](DigitalAudioProcessing)

 The best text book that I have ever read in my life: [C言語ではじめる音のプログラミング―サウンドエフェクトの信号処理](https://www.ohmsha.co.jp/book/9784274206504/)